Weight loss can be a pain. But not losing extra pounds can become even more painful to your joints.

-Osteoarthritis (OA) is one of the most prevalent conditions resulting from obesity, and obesity is now recognized as an important modifiable risk factor for OA.
-It’s also a factor that can accelerate knee OA.
+Osteoarthritis (OA) is one of the most prevalent painful joint conditions and obesity is now recognized as an important modifiable risk factor for osteoarthritis.

-“Joints in your body’s lower half — particularly your knees and hips — bear most of your load,” says Robert Bolash, MD, a specialist in Cleveland Clinic’s Department of Pain Management.
-“That’s why years of carrying around excess weight can cause achy, swollen, stiff joints and even full-blown osteoarthritis.”
+“Joints in your body’s lower half — particularly your knees and hips — bear most of your weight,” says Robert Bolash, MD, a specialist in Cleveland Clinic’s Department of Pain Management.
+“That’s why years of carrying around excess weight contribute to achy, swollen, stiff joints.”

-With OA, the cartilage “cushion” within the joints degenerates.
+With osteoarthritis, the cartilage “cushion” within a joint degenerates.
 Bones then rub against each other, causing irritation, pain and swelling.
 The more weight on the joint, the more wear and tear on the cartilage.

-“Maintaining an ideal body weight is important, and if overweight, losing as little as 11 pounds can decrease the progression of your knee OA by 50 percent, according to a published study,” says rheumatologist Elaine Husni, MD, MPH, director of Cleveland Clinic’s Arthritis and Musculoskeletal Treatment Center.
+“Maintaining an ideal body weight is important, and if overweight, losing as little as 10 pounds can decrease the progression of your knee osteoarthritis by 50 percent, according to a published study,” says rheumatologist Elaine Husni, MD, MPH, director of Cleveland Clinic’s Arthritis and Musculoskeletal Treatment Center.
 “This is clearly a modifiable risk factor.”

 Studies consistently show that overweight people have higher rates of osteoarthritis than people who aren’t overweight.
 One study found that those who are obese (with a body mass index [BMI] between 30 and 35) are four to five times more likely to get arthritis in their knees.

 If you have weight-induced joint pain, losing pounds and taking stress off your joints may ease your symptoms.
-While your body can’t reverse arthritis or regrow cartilage, losing weight can help arthritic joints feel better and prevent further damage.
+While your body can’t reverse arthritis or regrow cartilage, losing weight can help arthritic joints feel better and prevent further excess damage.

 The best way to lighten up?
 Healthy eating and exercise, of course.
 Dr. Bolash recommends water exercises for those with joint pain.
-Swimming, water aerobics and walking laps are good options.
+Swimming, water aerobics and walking laps in the pool are good options.